Cost of living guide

 Thailand and Vietnam sit side by side in Southeast Asia, but they offer distinctly different expat experiences.
 Thailand is more polished, with better infrastructure and a mature expat ecosystem.
 Vietnam is rawer, cheaper, and arguably more exciting for adventurous newcomers.

-In 2026, Vietnam remains 15–25% cheaper than Thailand overall.
-But the gap is narrowing, especially in Ho Chi Minh City.
-Here's the complete head-to-head comparison.
+In 2026, Vietnam remains 15-25% cheaper than Thailand overall.
+But the gap is narrowing, especially in Ho Chi Minh City, where new apartment stock has pushed rents close to Bangkok levels.
+Here's the complete head-to-head comparison, city by city.

 CategoryThailand (Bangkok)Vietnam (HCMC)Winner